marcblank/marcblank.github.io/docs/Triggers.md

 # Special Case Triggers

-Sequencer Powerups defines three new Triggers that can be helpful in some circumstances.
+Sequencer Powerups defines four new Triggers that can be helpful in some circumstances.

 ## DIY Trigger